wakatime/wakatime-blog/posts/56-building-a-background-task-queue-in-python.md

 As WakaTime grew, we started running into this bug more frequently.

 I tried [RQ][rq], [Huey][huey], and [TaskTiger][tasktiger], but they were missing features and processed tasks slower than Celery.
-A distributed task queue is indispensable for a website like WakaTime, and I was tired of running into bugs.
+A background task queue is indispensable for a website like WakaTime, and I was tired of running into bugs.
-For that reason, I decided to build the simplest distributed task queue possible while still providing all the features required by WakaTime.
+For that reason, I decided to build the simplest background task queue possible while still providing all the features required by WakaTime.

 ## Introducing WakaQ

-[WakaQ][wakaq] is a new Python distributed task queue.
+[WakaQ][wakaq] is a new Python background task queue.
 Use it to run code in the background so your website stays fast and snappy, and your users stay happy.

 ## WakaQ is simple